ComNets-Bremen/OPS/README.md

 and install OPS
   - URI `https://github.com/ComNets-Bremen/OPS.git`
   - Branch `master`
+  - Wizard for project import `Import existing Eclipse projects`

 3. Copy the following 2 files, located in `res/inet-models/ExtendedSWIMMobility` into the INET project folder `src/inet/mobility/contract`
-  - IReactiveMobility.ned
+  - `IReactiveMobility.ned`
-  - IReactiveMobility.h
+  - `IReactiveMobility.h`

 4. Copy the following 2 files, located in `res/inet-models/ExtendedSWIMMobility` into the INET project folder `src/inet/mobility/single`
-  - ExtendedSWIMMobility.ned
+  - `ExtendedSWIMMobility.ned`
-  - ExtendedSWIMMobility.h
+  - `ExtendedSWIMMobility.h`

+5. Select the installed project in `Project Explorer` pane and set the active configuration to `release` using `Project->Properties->C/C++ Build->Manage Configurations...`

-5. Select the INET project in `Project Explorer` pane and rebuild INET using `Project->Build Project`
+6. Select the INET project in `Project Explorer` pane and rebuild INET using `Project->Build Project`

-6. Select the OPS project in `Project Explorer` pane and select `File->Properties->Project References`
+7. Select the OPS project in `Project Explorer` pane and select `File->Properties->Project References`

-7. Tick the installed INET and KeetchiLib, and click `Apply and Close`.
+8. Tick the installed INET and KeetchiLib, and click `Apply and Close`.

-8. Select the OPS project again in `Project Explorer` pane and build using `Project->Build Project`
+9. Select the OPS project again in `Project Explorer` pane and build using `Project->Build Project`

 **Note:** The build project should result in an error free build.